Kairos: Toward Adaptive and Parameter-Efficient Time Series Foundation Models: Introduction

-In addition to our core architectural innovations, we further introduce two key optimizations in the inference and training phases, respectively.
-For inference, we propose a multi-patch prediction strategy that simultaneously forecasts multiple future patches.
-This approach enhances forecasting robustness by mitigating cumulative errors and offers greater flexibility for variable-length prediction horizons.
-To further enhance training, we construct the Predictability-Stratified Time Series (PreSTS) corpus, a large-scale and diverse pretraining dataset curated through a targeted sampling strategy.
+To complement our architecture with high-quality supervision, we construct the Predictability-Stratified Time Series (PreSTS) corpus, a large-scale and diverse pretraining dataset curated through a targeted sampling strategy.
 By prioritizing more predictable sequences while maintaining broad coverage, PreSTS provides high-quality supervision that supports efficient model scaling.
 As demonstrated by the results on the GIFT-Eval benchmark~\citep{aksu2024gifteval} in Figure~\ref{fig:intro}(a), these combined innovations allow our \method to achieve superior performance while using fewer parameters.
 This strong performance is consistently observed on Time-Series-Library (TSLib)~\citep{wang2024tssurvey} benchmarks as well.

-In summary, our main contributions are as follows: \begin{itemize}[leftmargin=5mm] \item We propose \method, a novel foundation model specifically designed to handle dynamically changing time series data. \method demonstrates strong resilience to commonly observed data variability in real-world time series. \item The two key architectural innovations introduced, i.e., MoS-DP and IARoPE, address the challenges of varying information density and instance-specific temporal dynamics, thereby enhancing the generalization capability of foundation models for time series. \item Through extensive empirical evaluation, we demonstrate the superior performance of \method with significantly fewer parameters on zero-shot forecasting benchmarks, highlighting its flexibility and adaptability across a wide range of diverse and non-stationary time series datasets. \end{itemize}
+In summary, our main contributions are as follows: (i) We present \method, a parameter-efficient time series foundation model that introduces a novel architectural framework to handle the dynamic and heterogeneous nature of time series data. (ii) We curate the PreSTS corpus, a large-scale pre-training dataset of over 300 billion time points, featuring a predictability-based sampling strategy to provide high-quality and diverse supervision. (iii) Extensive empirical evaluations on the GIFT-Eval and Time-Series-Library benchmarks confirm the efficacy of \method, highlighting its superior zero-shot forecasting performance.